- Category: Sex Offender Treatment Providers

 • Providers must adhere to the reporting requirements as required by the Utah State Department of Corrections and the laws of the State of Utah.
 See Mental Health Professional Practices Acts 58-60-114 which identifies reporting under Titles 62A, Chapter 3, Part 3; 62A, Chapter 4A, Part 4; 78B, Chapter 3, Part 5; and Section 26-6-6.

 • Approved providers may supervise a maximum of three (3) affiliate providers.
-Please note that this entails co-signing on documents, individual & group notes, reports, etc. This should be completed for at least for the first 2000 hours of sex offender treatment and assessment experience.
+Please note that this entails co-signing on documents, individual & group notes, reports, etc. This should be completed for the first 2000 hours of sex offender treatment and assessment experience.
 This also includes monitoring the skill and level of competency of the supervisee.
 After adequate training and supervision, the provider may decrease the level of contact to the minimum of 1 hour per 40 hours of face to face contact.
 This is similar to the expectations of supervising clinicians as outlined in DOPL, APA, ATSA, etc.

 • Providers who change from one program to another must update their application in order to continue providing services.

 • Criminal convictions or licensure actions must be disclosed fully and may result in denial of application approval.
 No person convicted of a felony within the last 10 years may be an approved or an affiliate provider, nor can they employ approved or affiliate providers to provide services to offenders under the jurisdiction of AP&P. (See ATSA's Ethical Standards & Principles for the Management of Sexual Abusers, Ethical Standards item #6).
-Any person who does have a felony conviction more than 10 years old and is applying to be an affiliate or approved provider would be reviewed on a case-by-case basis.
+Any person who has a felony conviction more than 10 years old and is applying to be an affiliate or approved provider would be reviewed on a case-by-case basis.
 Failure to disclose criminal convictions or licensure actions will result in removal from approved status.

 • With reasonable notification, providers must be able to appear in Court or Board of Pardons hearings as needed, regardless of compensation being offered.